ZilchEngine/ZilchDocs/zilch_editor_documentation/zilchmanual/physics/joints.markdown

 [ Joints](https://github.com/ZilchEngine/ZilchDocs/blob/master/code_reference/class_reference/joint.markdown) are a representation of a physics concept known as [constraints](https://en.wikipedia.org/wiki/Constraint_(mathematics) ).
 A constraint is a mathematical rule that defines (or constrains) how objects are allowed to move.
 A Joint is a collection of one or more constraints that define a more common interaction.
-In Zero, a Joint is typically an independent object that connects two [ObjectLink](https://github.com/ZilchEngine/ZilchDocs/blob/master/code_reference/class_reference/objectlink.markdown).
+In Zilch, a Joint is typically an independent object that connects two [ObjectLink](https://github.com/ZilchEngine/ZilchDocs/blob/master/code_reference/class_reference/objectlink.markdown).

  #  Shared Properties
 Before looking at individual joints, there's a few useful shared properties: